 During my time while waiting to find a place to live, Andrea Simmons worked with me in getting me prepared to interview, writing my resume (Victor also assisted me in writing my resume), and referred me to dress for success to get some business attire.
 I was ready to go.
 I have not really had to interview before.
 My only other jobs in the past sixteen plus years had been the US Navy and McDonald’s.
 Andrea and Rhonda Lewis helped get me ready to face the world and be able to support my children.

 “I got the call that they wanted to offer me a position in the company. … I knew my family and I would be alright with a steady, good-paying job.”

 The veteran’s assistance center had a mentoring day with Amerigroup Corporation that I attended.
-They were not looking for employees but just to get the word out what they do and to give us advise and tips for your resumes and interview skills.
+They were not looking for employees but just to get the word out about what they do and to give us advice and tips for your resumes and interview skills.
 I left that day thinking “I want to work for them”.
 About a month or so later, Andrea calls me saying Amerigroup is hiring and I called and was given an online application.
-After about a month long process, I got the call that they wanted to offer me a position in the company.
+After about a month-long process, I got the call that they wanted to offer me a position in the company.
 I was so excited and they even offered me more than I asked for.
-I knew my family and I would be alright with a steady, good paying job.
+I knew my family and I would be alright with a steady, good-paying job.

 Rhonda then referred me to the Children’s Board to help assist me with childcare.
 There I met Ammie Crespo.
 She has assisted me in coming up with a game plan to assist me in finding child care for my children.
 She referred me to Homemakers, who came out and assessed my new home and helped to fill my home with furniture, and made my new place like home.
 My kids and I love it.
 Rhonda has also referred me to Wheels for Success to help assist me with a car since the one I have now is falling apart.